bharagha/eas-fork/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/docs/user-guide/get-started.md

 ## Deploy the Application

-5. Bring up the application:
+5. Start the Docker application:

    The Docker daemon service should start automatically at boot.
 If not, you can start it manually:
    ```bash